 It is the kind of camaraderie, support, and community spirit that defines the people of Manter.

 “We are a helpful community,” said Sipes.
 “We have to be.
 We have less than one person per square mile.
 Everyone has their place in the community, and we don’t want to lose anyone.
 There is a lot of kindness around here.”

 “She was able to get her aged mother, her dog, her cat, and her son into a vehicle and get them to relative safety just as the fire was leaping up around the cement wall around her yard,” said Sipes.
-“All the grass and everything around her home was burning, including the electric poles and the fence line.
+“All the grass and everything around her home were burning, including the electric poles and the fence line.
 She was also able to move her cattle as far as she could given all the smoke.
 She was able to move them far enough that in the end, she lost very few.
-Her husband was up all night fighting fire.”
+Her husband was up all night fighting the fire.”